-When we are feeling really worried, sad, angry, or overwhelmed, sometimes our brains can get stuck in certain "modes," or ways of thinking.
-These are ways of thinking that aren't actually true, but feel true in the moment.
-For example, if you make one mistake, your brain might go into All-or-Nothing Mode and think, "I'm bad at everything," even though that is not true.
-When we can name these modes, it can be easier to pause and look at a situation from a new perspective.
-Here are six common modes and some examples of what they sound like.
+When we are feeling depressed, sometimes our brains can get stuck in certain "modes," or ways of thinking.
+These are ways of thinking that aren't actually true, but feel true in the moment as a result of the cognitive symptoms of depression.
+For example, if you make one mistake, your brain might distort the meaning of this mistake and see it as evidence of "always" making mistakes and getting things wrong.
+When we can name cognitive distortions, it can be easier to pause and look at a situation from a new perspective.
+Here are six common distortion "modes" and some examples of what they sound like.